akka/akka-persistence-r2dbc/docs/src/main/paradox/query.md

 The offset is a `TimestampOffset` and it is based on the database `transaction_timestamp()` when the event was stored.
 `transaction_timestamp()` is the time when the transaction started, not when it was committed.
-This means that a "later" event may be visible first and when retrieving events after the previously seen timestamp may miss some events.
+This means that a "later" event may be visible first and when retrieving events after the previously seen timestamp we may miss some events and emit event with a later sequence number for a persistence id without emitting all preceding events.
 In distributed SQL databases there can also be clock skews for the database timestamps.
 For that reason `eventsBySlices` will perform additional backtracking queries to catch missed events.
 Events from backtracking will typically be duplicates of previously emitted events.
 It's the responsibility of the consumer to filter duplicates and make sure that events are processed in exact sequence number order for each persistence id.